The-Politico/django-crosswalk/docs/source/client.rst

       threshold=80, # default
   )

-domain
+Set the default domain
-''''''
+''''''''''''''''''''''

 In order to query, create or edit entities, you must include a domain.
-You can set a default anytime:
+You can set a default anytime using a Domain object slug:

 .. code-block:: python

   client.set_domain('states')

-scorer
+Set the default scorer
-''''''
+''''''''''''''''''''''

 The string module path to a scorer function in :code:`crosswalk.scorers`.